Categories: CameroonNews

 This call, made during ongoing tours to Subdivisions within his command, comes after six to seven years of widespread adherence to the tradition, a consequence of the protracted socio-political crisis in the Anglophone regions.

-The tradition of ghost towns on Mondays was initially instituted by supporters of the Ambazonia independence struggle.
+The tradition of ghost towns on Mondays was initially instituted by Anglophone lawyers and teachers in 2016 as a peaceful way of pressuring the government to look into their grievances.

-Over the years, this observance has led to the closure of offices, businesses, schools, and various economic activities, resulting in substantial economic, educational, and general losses for the regions.
+Over the years, this separatists’ enforcement has led to the closure of offices, businesses, schools, and various economic activities, resulting in substantial economic, educational, and general losses for the regions.

 Government efforts to curb the ghost town phenomenon have faced persistent challenges over the years.